gluppler/Kibble/prisma/RLS_NOTES.md

 ALTER TABLE "_prisma_migrations" DISABLE ROW LEVEL SECURITY;
 ```

-### Issue: Users can't access their own data
+### Issue: Users can't access their own data (with NextAuth.js)

-**Cause**: RLS policies might be too restrictive or using wrong auth function
+**Cause**: RLS policies use `auth.uid()` which returns NULL with NextAuth.js

 **Solution**:
-- Verify `auth.uid()` returns the correct user ID
-- Check if using NextAuth.js (policies may not work)
+- **RLS is disabled** - this is correct for NextAuth.js
-- Review application-level permissions in `lib/permissions.ts`
+- Verify application-level permissions in `lib/permissions.ts` are working
+- Check that API routes are calling permission functions before database queries
+- Review error logs for permission check failures

+### Issue: Database errors when querying boards/columns/tasks

+**Cause**: RLS was enabled but NextAuth.js doesn't provide `auth.uid()`

+**Solution**:
+- Run migration: `npx prisma migrate deploy`
+- This will apply `20251202000000_disable_rls_for_nextauth` which disables RLS
+- Verify RLS is disabled: `SELECT tablename, rowsecurity FROM pg_tables WHERE schemaname = 'public' AND tablename IN ('Board', 'Column', 'Task');`

 ### Issue: Password reset tokens not accessible